LenweSaralonde/FakeAchievement/README.md

 Examples
 --------
-`/fa 4999 8/12/2010`
+`/ra 4999 8/12/2010`

-`/fa [Realm First!
+`/ra [Realm First!
 Level 85] 8/12/2010`

-Save fake achievement links
+Save real achievement links
 ---------------------------
-To save fake achievement links in game, just save the /fa commands in macros and run them when needed.
+To save real achievement links in game, just save the /fa commands in macros and run them when needed.